 - --mtype Defines how this medium behaves with respect to snapshots and write operations.
-See chapter 5.4, Special image write modes, page 88 for details. - --comment Any description that you want to have stored with this medium (optional; for example, for an iSCSI target, "Big storage server downstairs").
+See chapter 5.4, Special image write modes, page 85 for details. - --comment Any description that you want to have stored with this medium (optional; for example, for an iSCSI target, "Big storage server downstairs").
 This is purely descriptive and not needed for the medium to function correctly. - --setuuid, --setparentuuid Modifies the UUID or parent UUID of a medium before attaching it to a VM.
 This is an expert option.
 Inappropriate use can make the medium unusable or lead to broken VM configurations if any other VM is referring to the same media already.
 The most frequently used variant is --setuuid "", which assigns a new (random) UUID to an image.
-This is useful to resolve the duplicate UUID errors if one duplicated an image using file copy utilities.
+This is useful to resolve the duplicate UUID errors if one duplicated an image using file copy utilities. - --passthrough For a virtual DVD drive only, you can enable DVD writing support (currently experimental; see chapter 5.9, CD/DVD support, page 91). - --tempeject For a virtual DVD drive only, you can configure the behavior for guest-triggered medium eject.
+If this is set to "on", the eject has only temporary effects.
+If the VM is powered off and restarted the originally configured medium will be still in the drive. - --nonrotational This switch allows to enable the non-rotational flag for virtual hard disks.
+Some guests (i.e. Windows 7+) treat such disks like SSDs and don't perform disk fragmentation on such media. - --discard This switch enables the auto-discard feature for the virtual hard disks.
+This specifies that a VDI image will be shrunk in response to the trim command from the guest OS.
+The following requirements must be met: - The disk format must be VDI. - The size of the cleared area must be at least 1MB. - VirtualBox will only trim whole 1MB blocks.
+The VDIs themselves are organized into 1MB blocks, so this will only work if the space being TRIM-med is at least a 1MB contiguous block at a 1MB boundary.
+On Windows, occasional defrag (with "defrag.exe /D"), or under Linux running "btrfs filesystem defrag" as a background cron job may be beneficial.